angus-c/es6-react-mixins/README.md

 React.render(<MyComponent>, document.body);
 ```
 The API works with any number of mixins.
-Obviously order matters withe multiple mixins–each super call works its way up the hierarchy.
+Obviously order matters with multiple mixins – each super call works its way up the hierarchy.

 ```js
 const mixin1 = base => class extends base {